-- 1. Application for Admission: including a response to the Community Values and Standards. - a.
-Standardized Test Scores: ACT: 19; SAT 900; SDCC codes are: ACT code-0211, SAT code-4150 (Test Optional) - NOTE: Transfer students who have completed 24 or more transferable credit hours may not be required to submit test scores. - Official Transcripts from high school and all previous post-secondary education institutions transcripts are official only when sent by an institution in a sealed envelope directly to the San Diego Christian College Office of Records or sent electronically by a verified transcripts service, such as E-Script, Parchment to registrar@sdcc.edu. - Un-Official Transcripts will be accepted for Provisional Acceptance, but Official Transcripts will be required before the start of the semester.
+- 1. Application for Admission: including a response to the Community Values and Standards. - Official Transcripts from high school and all previous post-secondary education institutions transcripts are official only when sent by an institution in a sealed envelope directly to the San Diego Christian College Office of Records or sent electronically by a verified transcripts service, such as E-Script, Parchment to registrar@sdcc.edu. - 3.
+Un-Official Transcripts will be accepted for Provisional Acceptance, but Official Transcripts will be required before the start of the semester.